Upscaling from ab initio atomistic simulations to electrode scale: The case of manganese hexacyanoferrate, a cathode material for Na-ion batteries: Results and discussion

 The desodiation process of the $\text{MnFePBA}$ is simulated using GCMC–MD at 300~K at chemical potential, $\mu = -5$.
 During the simulation, for every 4000 NPT timesteps, 2000 sodium insertion/deletion (GC moves) and 2000 sodium translation (MC moves) were performed.
 The initial fully sodiated structure containing 4096 sodium atoms exhibits rhombohedral symmetry (Fig.~\ref{fig:fig_4}b).
 Upon desodiation, the system energy increases, while the structure volume shows a slight expansion and retains rhombohedral symmetry.
 Initially, sodium atoms have an average coordination number---defined as the number of N atoms within a 3.5~\text{\AA} radius---of 5.7.
 With progressing desodiation, the average coordination number decreases slightly while the distribution broadens, indicating changes in the local coordination environment of sodium atoms.
 Simultaneously, the $\text{N--Mn}$ bond length decreases, whereas the $\text{N--Na}$ bond length increases (Fig.~\ref{fig:fig_5}c).

 After timesteps 260 000 (130 000 GC and 130 000 MC moves), both system volume and energy rise sharply as desodiation accelerates and the structure undergoes a rhombohedral-to-tetragonal phase transition.
 During this transition, the $\text{N--Na}$ bond length increases from 2.38~\text{\AA} to 2.9~\text{\AA}, while the $\text{N--Mn}$ bond length decreases from 2.17~\text{\AA} to 1.98~\text{\AA}.
-As desodiation proceeds further, the average sodium coordination number decreases to three, reflecting a shift in intercalation sites: sodium ions move from the cavity-center sites in the rhombohedral phase to the $48g$ (off-face center) and $32f$ (transport hub) \cite{ref35} sites located between face-center ($24d$) and body-center ($8c$) positions in the tetragonal structure (Figure 3b).
-Notably, this intercalation site differs from those reported in other DFT studies on PBAs, which typically identify face-center sites as the preferred positions \cite{ref3, ref5}.
-This discrepancy may arise from the molecular dynamics simulations accounting for thermal motion at the simulation temperature and the mobile nature of sodium ions, which stabilizes sodium atoms at the $48g$ and $32f$ sites.
+As desodiation proceeds further, the average sodium coordination number decreases to three, reflecting a shift in intercalation sites: sodium ions move from the cavity-center sites in the rhombohedral phase to the $48g$ (off-face center, off-FC) and $32f$ (transport hub, TH) \cite{ref35} sites located between face-center ($24d$) and body-center ($8c$) positions in the tetragonal structure (Figure 3b).
+To validate the MTP's prediction, we performed static DFT geometry optimizations on a $2 \times 2 \times 2$ supercell with a single Na ion and compared the relative stability of a sodium ion at three distinct sites: the TH, off-FC, and FC.
+The converged energies show that TH is the most stable site for Na in the tetragonal phase, while the off-FC and FC sites are metastable, with energy penalties of 185 and 194~meV, respectively.
+The trained MTP also predicts the TH site to be the most stable, with energy penalties of 103 and 259~meV for the off-FC and FC sites, respectively.